open-telemetry/opentelemetry-specification/specification/metrics/api.md

-The type of the label value is generally presumed to be a string by exporters, although as a language-level decision, the label value type could be any idiomatic type in that langauge that has a string representation.
+The type of the label value is generally presumed to be a string by exporters, although as a language-level decision, the label value type could be any idiomatic type in that language that has a string representation.

 ### Label performance